-Our compensation committee currently consists of Dr. Hsu, Dr. Levinson and Mr. Pulges.
-Dr. Hsu is the chairman of our compensation committee.
-Our board of directors has determined that all of the members of our compensation committee, except Dr. Hsu, are "independent" within the meaning of the rules of the New York Stock Exchange.
-In addition, our board of directors has determined that Dr. Levinson and Mr. Pulges meet the requirements of the non-employee director definition of Rule 16b-3 promulgated under the Exchange Act and the outside director definition of Section 162(m) of the Internal Revenue Code, as amended.
+Our compensation committee currently consists of Messrs. [ ] and [ ].
+Mr. [ ] is the chairman of our compensation committee.
+Our board of directors has determined that all of our compensation committee members are "independent" within the meaning of the rules of the New York Stock Exchange.
+In addition, our board of directors has determined that all of our compensation committee members meet the requirements of the non-employee director definition of Rule 16b-3 promulgated under the Exchange Act and the outside director definition of Section 162(m) of the Internal Revenue Code, as amended.